 5. Create your own top-level entity top_level, stored in top_level.vhd, that instantiates one of the gcd entities (with a width of 8 bits) such that the x and y inputs are mapped onto the dip switches, go is mapped onto a button, the output is mapped onto the 2 7-segment LEDs (each LED gets 4 bits of the output), and the done signal is mapped onto the decimal point.
 Make sure to add the 7-segment decoder code to your project.
-To select a particular architecture for the GCD component, you will need to use a configuration.
-See the provided testbench and the top_level entity from lab 3 for examples.
+To select a particular architecture for the GCD component, you can either use a configuration or can specify the architecture explicitly: